-Subject to the provisions of any otherwise applicable collective bargaining agreements, the Village designates certain days as holidays with pay for full-time employees.
-Part-time employees are eligible to receive holiday pay proportionate to the number of weekly hours scheduled for their position.
+Subject to the provisions of any otherwise applicable collective bargaining agreements or this Personnel Policy Manual, the Village designates certain days as holidays with pay for full-time employees.
+Part-time employees hired prior to January 1, 2025 are eligible to receive holiday pay proportionate to the number of weekly hours scheduled for their position.
+Part-time employees hired after January 1, 2025 are not entitled to holiday pay.
 The holidays are listed as follows: